Metrics for Project Management: How to Measure & Track Success

 Customer Satisfaction Score = (Total Survey Point Score / Total Questions) x 100

 6. Employee Satisfaction Score

 Similar to customer satisfaction, survey data determines the employee satisfaction score.
-Why look at employees in measuring project management?
-Employee morale is directly correlated to project success—here are four tips to measure morale.
+Why should you look at employees in measuring project management?
+The answer is pretty simple and obvious — employee morale is directly correlated to project success —here are four tips to measure morale.

-A satisfied employee creates better work more efficiently.
-The high costs of employee turnover—totaling 50% to 200% of an employee’s salary—should be motive enough to pay attention to the people closest to the project.
+The bottom line is that a satisfied employee creates better work more efficiently.
+The high costs of employee turnover for a business — totaling 50% to 200% of an employee’s salary — should be motive enough to pay attention to the people closest to the project.

 The Gallup Q12 Employee Engagement Survey is a popular tool to collect employee data.
 An Employee Satisfaction Index (ESI) processes results into an index score.

 Employee Satisfaction Score = (Total Survey Point Score / Total Questions) x 100

 The Actual Cost is a simple number that shows how much money is actually spent on a project rather than just an estimate.
 This cost is determined by adding up all the expenses for a specific project over the timeline.